CNY Groups & Organizations

 Willow Hill Circle

-Our tradition, Willow Hill Circle, currently consists of two covens and one outer grove.
+Our tradition, Willow Hill Circle, currently consists of five covens and one outer grove.

 Willow Hill Grove – Outer Circle, Herkimer, NY

 Coven of the Crow – Herkimer, NY – Lady Awen and Lord Teiwaz